A circuit designer built for people who actually think about racing.

 Speed zones and circuit character

-Once the loop is closed, each segment of the track is coloured according to its calculated speed.
-The four zones are full speed (red), fast corners (orange), medium corners (yellow), and slow corners (green).
-The thresholds are calibrated per class, so the same corner will show a different colour in F1 versus GT3.
+Once the design is complete, each segment of the track is coloured according to its calculated speed across ten bands — Full Speed, Ultra Fast, Very Fast, Fast, Medium-Fast, Medium, Medium-Slow, Slow, Very Slow, and Crawling — running from red at the flat-out end to green at the slowest.
+The thresholds are calibrated per class, so the same corner will show a different colour in F1 versus GT3, and the ten-band resolution makes the differences between corners visible at a glance.

 The circuit also receives a character rating based on how many corners it has relative to its length.
 The four ratings are Ultra Technical, Technical, Balanced, and High Speed.
 The rating, corner count, and longest straight are all shown in the track analysis panel alongside the speed statistics.